 Lets first try to understand what Direct Funds are.

 What Are Direct Funds?

-Few years back SEBI (the regulatory body that takes care of Investor’s interest) announced that Mutual Funds should have two options for every scheme they roll out.
+A few years back SEBI (the regulatory body that takes care of Investor’s interest) announced that Mutual Funds should have two options for every scheme they roll out.
 One called Regular Plan and another Direct Plan.
 There is only one difference between the two funds – the expense ratio, also called TER (total expense ratio) sometimes.
 In Regular Plans, expense ratio includes commission paid to distributors.
-Direct Plans, by definition are bought directly from Mutual Funds and hence expense ratio should not include commission paid toco the distributor.
+Direct Plans, by definition, are bought directly from Mutual Funds and hence expense ratio should not include commission paid toco the distributor.